-8.3 Register of Interest Observation On review of Board Member Registers of Interest, it was noted that all were dated 2013 and 2014.
+7.3 Register of Interest Observation On review of Board Member Registers of Interest, it was noted that all were dated 2013 and 2014.
 Implication There is the risk that by not keeping Board members Register of Interests up to date, the College is not aware of potential related party transactions.
 Recommendation We recommend that the Register of Interests is updated regularly.
 Priority Medium Management Response Recommendation accepted.
 The exercise to update the Register of Interests for new Board members is currently in progress.
+2016 Update We are satisfied the register of interests is now being updated timeously, point actioned.

-8.4 Self-Evaluation of Board Members and Chair Observation There was no written evidence to support that a self-evaluation process of Board members and the Chair of the Board had been performed during the year 2014/15.
+7.4 Self-Evaluation of Board Members and Chair Observation There was no written evidence to support that a self-evaluation process of Board members and the Chair of the Board had been performed during the year 2014/15.
 Implication There is the risk that Board members and the Chair may not be discharging their duties effectively.
 Recommendation Whilst we appreciate that the circumstances which lead to the dismissal of the Board and Chair of the Board by the Scottish Government may have contributed to self-evaluation not being undertaken, we recommend that the Board and Chair undertake a self-evaluation process every year.
 Priority Medium Management Response Recommendation accepted.
 The Board and Chair self-evaluation process will be undertaken on an annual basis in future.
+2016 Update: The annual evaluation was undertaken in August 2016 and reported on in section 5.3.
+Due to departure of the Chair in June 2016 his evaluation was not completed.
+An evaluation of the current Chair will be included in an external effectiveness review of the Board which is scheduled for March 2017 and the next annual self-evaluation exercise which is scheduled for the summer of 2017.
+Point actioned with the exception of ensuring the Chair is included in the process during 2017.

-8.5 Fixed Assets Observation We understand that the College finance team do not perform physical checks to verify the existence of items held on its Fixed Asset Register.
+7.5 Fixed Assets Observation We understand that the College finance team do not perform physical checks to verify the existence of items held on its Fixed Asset Register.
 Implication There is the risk that the College's Fixed Asset Register does not agree to the assets currently being held by the College.
 Recommendation We recommend that the College finance team consider undertaking quarterly spot checks on a sample selection of fixed assets to confirm existence.
 Priority Low Management Response Recommendation accepted.
 The College finance team will carry out quarterly physical checks on a sample basis to verify the existence of items held on its Fixed Asset Register from 2015/16 onwards.
+2016 Update These checks are now being conducted as indicated, point actioned